Skip to content

 def list = [1, 2, 3, 'Groovy', true]

-println list[3] // Output Groovy
+println list[3] // Outputs Groovy

 Modifying List Elements